-At Georgetown Mortgage, we understand that your home is a large investment as well as a valuable asset.
+At Thrive Mortgage, LLC, we understand that your home is a large investment as well as a valuable asset.
 There are numerous ways to take advantage of your home’s worth, including refinancing your mortgage, getting a home equity loan or line of credit, or simply refinancing with a bit of extra cash out.
-If you’re considering any of these options, contact Georgetown Mortgage today and we can help you find the best solution for you and your home.
+If you’re considering any of these options, contact Thrive Mortgage, LLC today and we can help you find the best solution for you and your home.

 Refinancing a mortgage means that a borrower pays off the existing loan to replace it with a new one.
 This replaces the current mortgage with new terms, new monthly payments, and a new payback duration.
 The new loan is then used to payoff the remainder of the old one, and then the borrower begins making payments on the new mortgage.
 This may allow the borrower to tap into their home’s equity or consolidate their debt.
 This is usually a good option when interest rates have dropped or for individuals who have built up good credit during the term of their current mortgage.